-Here are a few more tips for how to organize your RV bathroom accessories.
+Here are a few more tips on how to organize your RV bathroom accessories:

 Insider’s Tip: In my 2010 Jayco Travel Trailer, there just isn’t enough room to keep the laundry basket in the RV bathroom.
-I’ve found that using a mesh bag which is kept in the coat/utilities closet works best.
+I’ve found that using a mesh bag that is kept in the coat/utility closet works best.

-This works just to line the collapsible laundry basket.
+- Pop-up Trash Cans– This works just like the collapsible laundry basket.
 Pop them up when you need to use them and just simply collapse them when they’re not in use.

 - Toilet paper holder with shelf– No judgment here if you happen to take your cell phone in to do business while you, ahem, do your business.
 Installing a toilet paper holder with a shelf may be just the item you need to organize your RV bathroom.

 Do you long to recreate that Black and White Farmhouse look in your RV camper, but worried you don’t have what it takes to do it?
 Maybe you are afraid it will break your budget to go Joanna Gaines with your RV remodel?

 Think again.
 There are some amazing looking products available that are affordable and easy to use.
 Check out these beautiful peel and stick wallpaper, backsplash, and floor tiles available on Amazon.

 The only thing stopping you is the limits of your imagination.

 MORE RELATED RESOURCES

 Got everything you need for your trip?
 Make sure you check out these RV Checklists to help you get ready and make sure you do not forget the important essentials on your camping trip!